fsappz78/Ovid/README.md

 # Ovid
-A simple App providing information about Ovid.
+A simple app providing information about Ovid.
-This is the result of a school project.
+This was a school project.